ibm-cloud-docs/speech-to-text-data/output.md

     For US English, the service normalizes each keyword to match spoken versus written strings.
 For example, it normalizes numbers to match how they are spoken as opposed to written.
 For other languages, keywords must be specified as they are spoken.

     You can spot a maximum of 1000 keywords with a single request.
+A single keyword can have a maximum length of 1024 characters, though the maximum effective length for double-byte languages might be shorter.
 Keywords are case-insensitive.
 -   Use the `keywords_threshold` parameter to specify a probability between 0.0 and 1.0 for a keyword match.
 The threshold indicates the lower bound for the level of confidence the service must have for a word to match the keyword.
 A keyword is spotted in the transcript only if its confidence is greater than or equal to the specified threshold.

     Specifying a small threshold can potentially produce many matches.
 If you specify a threshold, you must also specify one or more keywords.
 Omit the parameter to return no matches.